 - If you don’t feel like climbing Adam’s Peak, you can do Little Adam’s peak, an easy 1h climb with a rewarding view at the end.

-I hope this one week itinerary in Sri Lanka s going to be useful for you.
-Don’t hesitate to leave me a comment below if you have any suggestion or comment to improve it !
+I hope this one-week itinerary in Sri Lanka s going to be useful for you.
+Don’t hesitate to leave me a comment below if you have any suggestions or comment to improve it!